 Visit a Mortuary Chapel, a Minor Basilica, an old Archbishop’s church, and perhaps even a Baroque Cathedral.
 Greet our newest saints — Francis Seelos and Henriette Delille plus our 1st American saint— St. Frances Cabrini, all here in New Orleans!
 Learn about America’s only Spanish Inquisition scare.
 Freemasons, brothels, Storyville madams & politicians abound.
 Our night-time version visits outside Voodoo Queen Marie Laveau’s home and churches, but daytime goes inside churches and Cemeteries or can include a Garden District Witching Hour all customized.
 By appointment (day or night version available)

 Magical Mystery Tour – A Haunted Picnic & Ritual

 A behind-the-scenes glimpse into a Light-workers life, stirring old-school magic with a New Age offering- and So come learn cultural folk traditions, see our cities of the dead and visit City Park’s magical oaks & bayous.
 Learn how to make and use a voodoo doll!
-Walkabout sacred sites, cemetery, voodoo altars, haunted sites and break bread with the undead and open the Gtaes to the Spiirt of Place and a ceremonial Voodoo bayou blessing too!
+Walkabout sacred sites, cemeteries, voodoo altars, haunted sites and break bread with the undead, and open the Gates to the spirit of Place and a ceremonial Voodoo bayou blessing too!

 Voodoo Doll Making Workshop